 - Recently Updated

-Individuals interested in a medical field that uses diagnosis imaging to help determine a patient's medical condition...
+Individuals interested in a medical field that uses diagnostic imaging to help determine a patient's medical condition may...

 - Vascular Ultrasound Certification and Training Programs